-Alda' business partners are expected to adhere to the same or similar standards as Alda.
-To clarify Alda's position, the company has implemented a Business Partner Code of Conduct ("Business Partner Code") to outline the minimum standard of conduct we expect our Business Partners to adhere to.
+Alda's position, the company has implemented a Business Partner Code of Conduct ("Business Partner Code") to outline the minimum standard of conduct we expect our Business Partners to adhere to.
 In addition to this Business Partner Code, Alda expects all Business Partners to comply with applicable national and international laws and standards.